wpswings/woo-gift-cards-lite/readme.md

 ##  WOOCOMMERCE GIFT CARD PLUGIN COMPATIBILITIES

-* Compatibility With PayPal Payments to accept payments via PayPal
+* Compatibility With PayPal Payments to accept payments via PayPal.

-* Compatibility With Wallet System for WooCommerce
-The Gift Cards for WooCommerce Free & Pro plugins are compatible with [**Wallet System for WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and  [**Wallet System for WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-github-page&utm_campaign=wallet-pro)
+* The Gift Cards for WooCommerce Free & Pro plugins are compatible with [**Wallet System for WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and  [**Wallet System for WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-github-page&utm_campaign=wallet-pro) .
 It allows users to redeem their WooCommerce gift card coupons to recharge their wallets and use that balance to purchase products & services.
 It is crucial for repurposing the remaining gift coupon value.

 * Compatibility with the [**Price Based On Country for WooCommerce**](https://wordpress.org/plugins/woocommerce-product-price-based-on-countries/)plugin.
 Set country-based prices for WooCommerce gift cards using geolocation tracking.
 The store will display gift coupon prices in the user's relevant currency, with the option to manually set the price or auto-apply exchange rates.

 * Compatibility with [**Return Refund & Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**RMA Return Refund & Exchange for WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-github-page&utm_campaign=rma-pro) are compatible with our gift voucher plugin.